InspectlyMads/cameraly/CONTEXT.md

 )

 // The CameraPreviewSettings automatically converts to CaptureSettings internally
-// No need to create CaptureSettings manually when using CameraPreviewer
+// No need to create CaptureSettings manually when using CameralyCamera
 ```

 ### Legacy API (Manual Controller Management)